BritishMuseumDH/scaffold3D/readme.md

 A very simple python script to set up the directory format for adding 3D data to Github.

+The @britishmuseum license terms are CC-BY-NC-SA.

+# Structure created

 Each project you scaffold will create the following directory structure:

 <pre>